The Student Finance Office is above Housekeeping, near the JCR Games Room.

 Your monthly College Account includes fines, printing and all charges for meals taken and food items bought using your college account or University card during the month.
 Every two weeks during term time you will also be sent an email with your breakdown of actual meal charges to date, for information.

 Payment to Southern African Bursary

-Churchill College funds a Southern African Bursary, which provides the full cost of a Cambridge University education for a student from Southern Africa.
+Churchill College a funds a Southern African Bursary, which provides the full cost of a Cambridge University education for a student from Southern Africa.
 The bursary holder is selected on academic merit and on social and financial need.
 The bursary holder is usually a graduate student.
-The bursary is funded by a voluntary donation from members of the College (fellows and students); more than 80% of students contribute.
+The bursary is funded by a voluntary subscription from members of the College (fellows and students); more than 80% of students contribute.

 Contributions of £6 per term are included on your Michaelmas, Lent and Easter terms’ College Account, unless you opt out of the scheme.
 If you wish to opt out, please inform the Student Accounts Office at the start of Michaelmas term.